chandler37/immaculater_dart/README.md

 # immaculater_dart
 Dart-language code encapsulating
 [Immaculater's](https://github.com/chandler37/immaculater) mergeprotobufs API
-for reading and writing to-do lists with actions, contexts, projects, folders, and notes.
+for reading and writing personal to-do lists with actions, contexts, projects, folders, and notes.

 One future direction is to use this library in a new Immaculater Flutter app.
-Instead of dealing with little bits of data, you'll be sending back and forth the entire to-do list since they're typically small enough for that to be performant in the very asynchronous world of Flutter.
+Instead of dealing with little bits of data, you'll be sending back and forth the entire to-do list since they're typically small enough for that to be performant in the asynchronous world of Flutter (it is just for one person, after all).

 Users can then have their choice of the [Immaculater](https://github.com/chandler37/immaculater) classic web